Ivy Tech Community College-Northwest School Images

 Financial Aid

-The Ivy Tech Community College-Northwest provides financial aid to students to help them meet their educational expenses.
-The different forms of financial aids available to students include: grants, work-study opportunities, scholarships, and student loans.
-The Ivy Tech Community College-Northwest recommends a priority deadline of March 10 to apply for the financial aid.
+Financial aid is provided to students to help them meet their educational expenses.
+The different forms of financial aid available include: grants, work-study opportunities, scholarships, and student loans.

-Different types of grant options available to the students include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Academic Competitiveness Grant, Ivy Tech Grant, TEACH grant, and Indiana National Guard Supplemental Grant.
+Different types of grant options include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Academic Competitiveness Grant, Ivy Tech Grant, TEACH grant, and Indiana National Guard Supplemental Grant.

 Students may be eligible for various loan options such as Federal Direct Stafford (Subsidized and Unsubsidized) loans, Parent PLUS loans, and (Private) Student Loans.
 Students can also apply for work-study programs wherein they can seek in-campus and off-campus work-study positions.

-The students of Ivy Tech Community College-Northwest region can apply for various scholarships such as the Robert C. Byrd Honors Scholarship, Abbott & Fenner Scholarship, Lukach Memorial Scholarship, Dislocated Worker Fund Opportunity, and Porter Health Occupations Scholarship.
+The students of this region can apply for various scholarships such as the Robert C. Byrd Honors Scholarship, Abbott & Fenner Scholarship, Lukach Memorial Scholarship, Dislocated Worker Fund Opportunity, and Porter Health Occupations Scholarship.

 Student Financial Aid Details

-The Ivy Tech Community College-Northwest believes that students can enhance their career and educational prospects by participating in campus organizations and activities.
-Students are actively encouraged to participate in community service activities through student government, classroom activities, partnerships with community agencies, and student clubs and organizations.
+Students can enhance their career and educational prospects by participating in campus organizations and activities and are actively encouraged to participate in community service activities through student government, classroom activities, partnerships with community agencies, and student clubs and organizations.
 The Student Leadership Academy provides the platform for emerging leaders to hone their leadership skills through study, observation, and application.
 The Academic Skills Advancement program is aimed at students facing academic difficulty and provides assistance with developmental instruction in communications, math, sciences, and writing and study skills.
 The Academic Advisors on campus provide assistance to students to help them achieve their educational, personal, and career goals.
-The Career Services Center of the Ivy Tech Community College has its own job search website, JobZone, where students can search for open positions and post their resume.
+The Career Services Center has its own job search website, JobZone, where students can search for open positions and post their resume.
 The Student Government is the voice of the students and promotes the college spirit.
 There is a bookstore on the campus which stocks textbooks and supplies.

 Student Enrollment Demographics